 In December 2006, a second phase of revisions went underway.
 The SD50 and SD60 series were still in their original form dating from 2001.
 Thanks to many detail photos, the new SD50 and SD60 drawings incorporated many improvements over revisions from 2005 and earlier in 2006.
 The biggest changes were in the underframe detail.
 In earlier revisions, many underframe details were still roughly represented (even when I had good photos to work from).
 With the SD50-SD60 series, almost every visible pipe joint, valve, wire connection and cable was represented, within the limits of what the pixels would allow.
 This was also the first series where even minor dimensions--things like hinge width and cable/piping locations--were derived from photos and not just estimated.

-The revisions from 2005 and early 2006 had many parts that were carried over from the old drawings, such as couplers, brake shoes and wheel bearings.
+The revisions from 2005 and early 2006 had many parts that were carried over from the old drawings, such as traction motors, brake shoes, door latches and wheel bearings.
 However, with the SD50-SD60 series, many of these carry-overs were upgraded or redrawn.
 Following the introduction of those units, GP40-2W's and members of the SD40-2 and SD45 series were updated to a similar level of detail.
 It was also at this time that I started marking the exact date of the last revision (instead of just the year) on the fuel tank.

-February 2007 marked the first time a drawing received a second major revision.
+February 2007 marked the final phase of the 1:55 drawings and saw several series receive a second major revision.
 The SD70M's (originally from 2001) had been redrawn in 2005, but I started work on them again.
 It started with the goal of making them similar to the SD50-SD60 series, but ended (thanks to some great reference material) by becoming the new detail standard for future drawings.
 More carry-overs (such as couplers, brake gear and handrail stanchions) were redrawn.
 Shortly afterwards, some of the AC4400CW series received the same treatment, with the last carry-overs being eliminated (solid black air hoses were replaced with outlines).
 The result was that these new drawings had not a single part in common with pre-2005 drawings, except for the outline of the wheels.

 Throughout 2007, a few very minor additional upgrades were made to subsequent locomotive series, such as the inclusion of bolts on the handrail ends.
 A technical change is that there are a lot of 2-pixel solid black lines in newer drawings, illustrating things like thin ridges or two closely spaced seams.
 In previous years I avoided 2-pixel solid black lines like the plague.

-2007-era drawings can be told from earlier revisions by a deeper sky blue background (instead of cyan).
-These more detailed drawings spread to several models before a new level of detail could be achieved with the introduction of the 1:36 series.
+Drawings from February 2007 and later can be told from earlier ones by a deeper sky blue background (instead of cyan).
+These more detailed drawings spread to several models until the introduction of the 1:36 series one year later.